Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 ### 🧩 Summary
 This release updates the **assistant binary** `qslcl.bin`, focusing on stability, hardware abstraction improvements, and extended compatibility across SoC profiles.The main executable core `qslcl.elf` remains the same.

-Key Improvements in v3.5:
+Key Improvements in v3.6:

-- Add fake_firmware_segments,  soc_mesh_comm, embed_self_healing_kernel, and nano_kernel_microservices
+- Add missing commands like nop, chip_id_ext, and erase
-- improve alignment and stability for accuracy
+- fix blocks overwrite for accuracy

 ---